naturalis/brassicaceae-hybseq-pipeline/README.md

 `$ cd ~/brassicaceae-hybseq-pipeline/`

 ## Get sequenced genome
-Download the sequence genome Arabidopsis lyrata subsp. lyrata (GCA_000004255.1) from: https://www.ncbi.nlm.nih.gov/assembly/GCF_000004255.2
+(Only necessary if pipeline for sequenced genomes is finished - currently work in progress) Download the sequence genome Arabidopsis lyrata subsp. lyrata (GCA_000004255.1) from: https://www.ncbi.nlm.nih.gov/assembly/GCF_000004255.2
 1) By creating a new path: